Skip to main content

 This is where hiring decisions get made.
 Format each role like this:

-Then 3-5 bullet points per role, each following the XYZ format:
+Then 3-5 bullet points per role, each following the XYZ format.
+The Resume Bullet Rewriter can help convert weak bullets into this structure:

 Accomplished [X], as measured by [Y], by doing [Z].